GHY73/Haiyang-Gao/README.md

 ![](me.png)

-# Haiyang-Gao
+# Haiyang Gao

 **Affiliation**

   School of Data and Computer Science

   Sun Yat-sen University

   Guangzhou, China

 **Biography**

   Haiyang Gao is studying for a master's degree in Sun Yat-sen University, School of Data and Computer Science.
 His research interests include natural language processing and deep learning.